 3. The new principal loan balance may not exceed 80% of the property’s fair market value on the day of refinance

-4. The Borrower must be provided with a new disclosure 12 days prior to closing, advising Borrower of the risks of refinancing into a non-Home Equity loan
+4. The Borrower must be provided with a new disclosure within 3 days of loan application and at least 12 days prior to closing, advising Borrower of the risks of refinancing into a non-Home Equity loan

 5. Borrower and Borrower’s spouse must sign an Affidavit at closing acknowledging that the above four requirements have been met